xavib/fast-sasstart/README.md

 ## Why

-In most cases, we use compass to compile SCSS.
-By doing it this way, we don't need to run _anyting_ in RoR projects, we can easily fit this with [middleman](https://middlemanapp.com/) for static sites and with tiny changes we can also easily integrate it with [Grunt](http://gruntjs.com/), [Glup](http://gulpjs.com/) or whatever.
+We keep this stuff isolated so we can integrate it in any project.
+By doing it this way, we can easily fit this with [middleman](https://middlemanapp.com/) for static sites and easily integrate it with [Grunt](http://gruntjs.com/), [Glup](http://gulpjs.com/) or whatever.

+This is not a framework, but just a structure to start hacking styles with no dependencies at all.

+Feel free to add any automation layer over this.

 ## This thing at a glance